paralleldrive/react-feature-toggles/README.md

 ### isFeatureIncluded

-Returns all the names of enabled features.
+Returns true if the string is included in the array.

 #### Function Signature